Mom, My Neck is Hurting—Why Are You Talking to Me About My Feelings?

 Anger, sadness, frustration over being ignored, powerlessness, guilt – a whole host of emotions were swirling in his body wanting to be heard.

-From my training and experience as a Mind-body coach, steeped in Dr. Sarno’s philosophy of suppressed emotions lead to pain, I knew that tapping into this spring of emotional energy was exactly what would get my son relief and on his feet again.
+From my training and experience as a Mind-body healer, steeped in Dr. Sarno’s philosophy of suppressed emotions lead to pain, I knew that tapping into this spring of emotional energy was exactly what would get my son relief and on his feet again.

 I started by having him breathe deeply into his abdomen, pretending that he was filling up a helium balloon in his tummy and then releasing the air out on the exhale.
 This helped him to relax his body a bit.